avenirer/Assetor/README.md

 #Assetor
-##Manage CSS and JS files with this Codeigniter library
+##Manage CSS, LESS and JS files with this Codeigniter library
 by [Adrian Voicu - Avenirer](http://avenir.ro)

 ###Installation